ardalis/DevIQ-gatsby/src/docs/practices/know-where-you-are-going.md

 ---
 title: "Know Where You Are Going"
-date: "2014-11-26"
+date: "2024-08-21"
-description: Don't just code with blinders on - understand how what you're building will be used and the problems it's meant to solve.
+description: Explore the principle of 'Know Where You Are Going' in software projects.
+Understand how setting clear goals and having a vision ensures alignment and guides the development process effectively.
 featuredImage: "./images/Know-Where-Youre-Going-400x400.jpg"
 ---